cs-fullstack-fall-2018/javascript-review-10-questions-participation-myiahm/README.md

+KEY  - CORRECT
 4

 ### Try/Catch/Throw
 MSJS practice question 19

 The body of the HTML page contains the following script:
 ```
     <script>
              var fileInfo = 'Could not process the file';